Team Services | TFS 2017 | TFS 2015 | TFS 2013

 You can drag any work item from any backlog or board to a sprint.
 Even when working from the Kanban or task board, you can drag a work item onto a sprint to change it's iteration path.

-Feature availability: This feature is currently supported from Team Services or the web portal for TFS 2015 Update 1 or later version.
+Feature availability: This feature is supported from Team Services and the web portal for TFS 2015.1 and later versions.

 Tips for successful triage meetings:

 Fixing bugs represents a trade-off with regards to other work.
 Use your triage meeting to determine how important fixing each bug is against other priorities related to meeting the project scope, budget, and schedule.

 - Establish the team's criteria for evaluating which bugs to fix and how to assign priority and severity.
 Bugs associated with features of significant value (or significant opportunity cost of delay), or other project risks, should be assigned higher priority and severity.
 Store your triage criteria with other team documents and update as needed.

 - Use your triage criteria to determine which bugs to fix and how to set their State, Priority, Severity, and other fields.

 - Adjust your triage criteria based on where you are in your development cycle.
 Early on, you may decide to fix most of the bugs that you triage.
 However, later in the cycle, you may raise the triage criteria (or bug bar) to reduce the number of bugs that you need to fix.